Deric Anthony is a Semi Professional Long Distance runner attending the University of Toledo majoring in Pre-Med Bio-engineering.

-Once you properly obtain all of the items above you will now need to find an area that is three blocks wide, six deep and five blocks tall.
-Next you should start by lighting up the immediate area with torches, glowstone or otherwise luminescent items to properly light the area to stop hostile mobs from spawning.
+Once you properly obtain all of the items above, you will need to find an area that is three blocks wide, six deep, and five blocks tall.
+Next, you should start by lighting up the immediate area with torches, glowstone, or other luminescent items to stop hostile mobs from spawning.

 Step One: The Ground Layer

-Next you will need to place a building block on either side of the chest on the same level and back five more blocks making it 6 blocks long.
-Next do this on the other side and then fill in the middle with the same blocks.
-When you are done it should look exactly like it does in the picture to the right.
+- Next you will need to place a building block on either side of the chest on the same level and back five more blocks, making it 6 blocks long.

 Step Two: The Next Layer